Akadeax/research-terrain-color-painter/README.md

 ## Tool: Potential Improvements
 1. The tool could allow for texture blending in addition to color blending; each vertex would be assigned a texture that ends up being considered for each pixel at editor-time with it's weight

 2. The color baking, preview creation, and graph texture generation should most certainly be done in a compute shader instead of a blocking, single-threaded CPU loop.
-This would significantly improve editor performance, which can heavily dip at texture above a resolution $1024^{2}$
+This would significantly improve editor performance, which can heavily dip with textures above a resolution $1024^{2}$

 ## Conclusion